“Retail is always changing, as it always has.…”

 - Innovate around the box.
 Robertson told the story of how LEGO came back from the brink of bankruptcy by innovating “around the box” instead of outside of it.
 The company reined in a period of “binge innovation” and put the focus back on their core product and customer to determine how to make the play experience more compelling.
 Often, we think innovation has to be about major change – but, rather, the focus should remain on what you already do well and building around that strength.
 Sherwin Williams and Guinness were cited as examples of other brands that are getting this right.

 - Think in multiple horizons.
 CEO and founder of Hello Fresh, Ian Brooks, encouraged thinking beyond the visible horizon to multiple horizons ahead.
-In other words, it’s important to do well in your core business, but it’s imperative to always plan for what’s coming next.
-Change comes at us faster than we think, and by the time we realize something isn’t working, it likely hasn’t been working for a while.
-It’s crucial to leverage customer feedback and data to understand what your business is doing – but also to continually learn about new opportunities you may be overlooking if you’re not keeping a steady pulse on the industry landscape.
+In other words, it’s important to do well in your core business, but it’s crucial to always plan for what’s coming next.
+Change comes at us faster than we think.
+By the time we realize something isn’t working, it likely hasn’t been working for a while.
+It’s crucial to leverage customer feedback and data to understand what your business is doing and continually learn about new opportunities you may be overlooking; it’s important to keep a steady pulse on the industry landscape.
 As Ian noted, “you’re really going to struggle if you’re not a learning organization.”

 - ‘Date’ your customer.
 Robertson likened innovation to dating: when you meet someone special, you expend a lot of effort trying to learn more about that person and finding ways to become a bigger part of his or her life.
 The same should be true with customers.
 The product is only the beginning – you need to look for ways to make your product compelling.
 Think about what your customers are trying to accomplish with your product and what gets in their way.
 By removing barriers and continuously improving, we inch closer toward being the ideal partner for our customers.